mikaelkael/GearmanBundle/Resources/docs/definition_workers.rst

 Console output from workers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need your worker to output information to the console, you can have your worker class implement `Mmoreram\\GearmanBundle\\Command\\Util\\GearmanOutputAwareInterface`.
+If you need your worker to output information to the console, you can have your worker class implement `Mkk\\GearmanBundle\\Command\\Util\\GearmanOutputAwareInterface`.

 This interface requires a single method be implemented `public function setOutput(OutputInterface $output);`.
 To avoid needing to check the output is available, you can by default set it to an instance of `Symfony\\Component\\Console\\Output\\NullOutput`.